ICAMS-US/PhysicalConstantsDictionary/docs/cpcd-parser.md

 # The CPCD Parser

-The Community Physical Constant Dictionary (CPCD) parser is a command-line tool that allow users to lookup physical constants in the YAML dictionary file and include them in their code by generating a suitable source file.
+The Community Physical Constant Dictionary (CPCD) parser is a command-line tool that allow users to generate a Fortran source file containing all or a selection of the contstants in the YAML
+Physical Constants Dictionary.

 ## Requirements